-As noted in the introduction, interest rates are historically low, which is why these budgets underspent.
+As noted in the introduction, interest rates are historically low, and lower than the assumed rate used for the budget, which is why these budgets underspent.
 At the end of 2019/20 £80m was borrowed at 1.45% for the HRA, part of the Council's intent to opportunistically replace short term with long term debt, de-risking the capital programme.
 That said, there are risks to increasing debt and that is why the Council established a £2bn debt ceiling for the entire organisation, including its companies, in the Treasury Management Strategy, which was approved at the February Budget Council Meeting.

-At the end of 2019/20, it still had £60.9m in the Capital Grants Unapplied Account, £6.0m in the Capital Receipts Reserve and £16.0m in the Major Repairs Reserve to finance capital.
-However, much of the £82.9m has strict conditions, meaning that it can only be used for certain projects.
+At the end of 2019/20, the Council still had £60.9m in the Capital Grants Unapplied Account, £6.0m in the Capital Receipts Reserve and £16.0m in the Major Repairs Reserve to finance capital.
+However, much of the £82.9m has strict conditions attached, meaning that it can only be used for certain projects.